Greenlight logo

 - To figure out your family budget, a good starting point is to see what you already spend by looking at recent financial statements.

 We’re all on a personal financial journey.
-Creating a monthly budget is one of the best ways to make sure you know where that journey is taking you and your family.
+Creating a monthly budget is one of the best ways to stay on track.
+The first step is figuring out where your money goes.

 What are budget categories?

-Budget categories are grouped expenses by some sort of theme that makes sense to you.
+Budget categories group similar expenses together so it’s easier to track your spending.
 Depending on your budget method, your priorities, and what your family spends money on, your budget categories may be different from someone else's.
 Most of us have some standard overlap though, like housing costs and food.

 Let’s take a look at 11 different budget categories that are useful for most families.
 Remember, these might not be perfect for your family so you can adjust it as you see fit.